csci-1301/csci-1301.github.io/labs/BooleanBasicConditionalStatements/readme.md

 ## Computing Expressions Involving Booleans and Numerical Values

-For each of the following expression, decide if they are "legal" or not.
+For each of the following expressions, decide if it is "legal" or not.
-If they are, give the result of their evaluation.
+If it is, give the result of its evaluation.

 - `3 > 2`
 - `2 == 4`